£0.00

 Stealing designs is at the core of the fast fashion business model.

-The fast fashion business model begins here, with the most popular fast fashion brands shamelessly stealing styles and designs.
+The fast fashion business model begins here, with the most popular fast fashion brands copying styles and designs.

 “Nowadays, anyone, anywhere, could spot a fresh style, copy and sell it, without consequences or having to follow the classic hierarchy of fashion,” – Rebecca Minkoff.

-Whenever a celebrity showcases a unique designer piece on social media, the fast fashion spies’ copy’ the look and send it for approval.
+Whenever a celebrity or a fashion influencer showcases a unique designer piece on social media, the fast fashion spies’ copy’ the look and send it for approval.

 Quick to copy, mass-manufacture, and ship worldwide, fast fashion giants market the latest designs before the original creators do.